-- "Agreement" means the Residency Agreement, entered into between the Resident and The United Methodist Retirement Homes, Incorporated, which outlines the contractual obligations of both parties. - "Entrance Fee" means payment that assures a resident a place at the Village for life as long as the resident complies with terms of this Agreement.
-At the time the resident makes application for residency at the Village, the resident will sign a Residency Agreement to reserve the residence selected and will pay an Entrance Fee deposit to the Village.
-The balance of the Entrance Fee will be paid upon the earlier of (i) occupancy or (ii) 90 days after the Residency Agreement is executed.
-Specific information is located in Paragraph 1.2 of this Agreement. - "Extra Charges" means the additional fees required to be paid for the additional services and amenities requested by Resident, as set forth in Paragraph 2.2 of this Agreement. - "Health Center" means the portion of the Village, which is licensed to provide two levels of care: assisted living care and skilled nursing care, as described in Section 4 of the Agreement. - "Monthly Fee" means that fee payable each month by the Resident as set forth in Paragraphs 1.3 and 1.4 of the Agreement, in consideration for the services and amenities provided to the residents of the Village described in Paragraph 2.1 of this Agreement.
-If there are Joint Residents under this Agreement, the Monthly Fee will include a "Second Person Monthly Fee." - "Residence" means the apartment, cottage or home at the Village identified in the introductory paragraph of the Agreement, in which the Resident has the right to live pursuant to this Agreement in exchange for paying the Entrance Fee and the Monthly Fee. - "Resident" or "you" means the Resident(s) who sign this Agreement.
+- "Agreement" means the Residency Agreement, entered into between the Resident and The United Methodist Retirement Homes, Incorporated, which outlines the contractual obligations of both parties. - "Community" means the continuing care retirement community known as "Cypress Glen Retirement Community," including all of the residences, common areas, and site amenities. - "Entrance Fee" means payment that assures a resident a place at the Community for life as long as the resident complies with terms of this Agreement.
+At the time the resident makes application for residency at the Community, the resident will sign a Residency Agreement to reserve the residence selected and will pay an Entrance Fee deposit to the Community.
+The balance of the Entrance Fee will be paid on the earlier of (i) occupancy or (ii) 90 days after the Residency Agreement is executed.
+Specific information is located in Paragraph 1.2 of this Agreement. - "Extra Charges" means the additional fees required to be paid for the additional services and amenities requested by Resident, as set forth in Paragraph 2.2 of this Agreement. - "Health Center" means the portion of the Community, which is licensed to provide three levels of care: assisted living care, memory care, and nursing care, as described in Section 4 of the Agreement. - "Monthly Fee" means that fee payable each month by the Resident as set forth in Paragraphs 1.3 and 1.4 of the Agreement, in consideration for the services and amenities provided to the residents of the Community described in Paragraph 2.1 of this Agreement.
+If there are Joint Residents under this Agreement, the Monthly Fee will include a "Second Person Monthly Fee." - "Residence" means the apartment or cottage at the Community identified in the introductory paragraph of the Agreement, in which the Resident has the right to live pursuant to this Agreement in exchange for paying the Entrance Fee and the Monthly Fee. - "Resident" or "you" means the Resident(s) who sign this Agreement.
 Sometimes a second resident (if there are two of you) is referred to in this Agreement as the "Joint Resident."
 Further, both Residents may be referred to as "Joint Residents."
-Unless otherwise indicated, "you" refers to both of you if there are two of you. - "The United Methodist Retirement Homes, Incorporated" or "we" or "our" or "us" means the owner of the retirement community known as Croasdaile Village, including all of the residences, common areas, and site amenities associated with these areas.
-The United Methodist Retirement Homes, Incorporated is a North Carolina non-profit corporation. - "Village" means the continuing care retirement community known as "Croasdaile Village," including all of the residences, common areas, and site amenities.
+Unless otherwise indicated, "you" refers to both of you if there are two of you. - "Responsible Party" refers to that person who may act on resident's behalf, including signing this Agreement.

+"The United Methodist Retirement Homes, Incorporated" or "we" or "our" or "us" means the owner of the retirement community known as Cypress Glen Retirement Community, including all of the residences, common areas, and site amenities associated with these areas.
+The United Methodist Retirement Homes, Incorporated is a North Carolina non-profit corporation.